Turtle Island Foods: History

+The company name is derived from a common legend found amongst the native people of North America.
+Once, when all of earth was underwater, a turtle offered its shell as a home for land animals, and that shell became North America.
+As a result, several Native American and First Nations refer to the continent as "Turtle Island."

 Headquartered in Hood River, Oregon, Turtle Island Foods began in 1980 in Forest Grove with intentions "to create delicious, nutritious, convenient and affordable vegetarian food."
 It was founded by Seth Tibbott, who began by producing tempeh for friends and family.
 Tibbot was inspired to create meat substitutes after having become a vegetarian in college.

-The company name is derived from a common legend found amongst the native people of North America.
-Once, when all of earth was underwater, a turtle offered its shell as a home for land animals, and that shell became North America.
-As a result, several Native American and First Nations refer to the continent as "Turtle Island."
+According to Tibbot, the first twenty years of the company had not been economically fruitful, and he built tree houses on a neighbor's property in Husum, Washington, which he rented out to tenants for additional income.
 With the help of family, Tibbot eventually expanded his company to what is now the second largest tempeh producer in the United States.

-Turtle Island Foods has no parent company.
-The famous Tofurky was only developed in 1995, and initially sold in local markets in Portland, Oregon.
-According to Tibbot, the first twenty years of the company had not been economically fruitful, and he built tree houses on a neighbor's property in Husum, Washington, which he rented out to tenants for additional income.
+The company developed Tofurky in 1995, and initially sold in local markets in Portland, Oregon.
 During the Thanksgiving season of 1995, the company sold a total of 500 of their Tofurky roasts.
 In the early 2000s, the company began to grow considerably, shipping a record-breaking 201,108 of their Tofurky roasts in 2006, a 27% increase from the year prior.

-In 2008, Turtle Island became a sponsor of The Humane Society, the first food processor to do so in the society's history.
+In 2008, Turtle Island became a sponsor of the Humane Society of the United States, the first food processor to do so in the society's history.

 In 2011, the company announced plans to build a new plant in Hood River at a cost of $10 million with a goal to achieve a LEED platinum certification on the building.
 The new 33000 ft2 plant opened in October 2012.

 Ecological responsibility

 Since 1995, when Turtle Island Foods took an official stand against GMOs, they have made "every effort possible" to avoid them.
-Much of what the company produces is organic, and Turtle Island Foods is actually an "Organic Processor", certified as Oregon Tilth Certified Organic.
+Much of what the company produces is organic, and Turtle Island Foods is certified by Oregon Tilth.
 According to the Cornucopia Institute, Turtle Island uses tofu sourced from 100% organically farmed soybeans, and all manufacturing of products is done in the company's facility.
 The Green Stars Project awarded Tofurky 5/5 green stars for overall social and environmental impact.

 The company refuses food ingredients made with hexane solvent extraction, choosing instead expeller pressed isolates and concentrates.

-In 2005, Turtle Island Foods began to purchase all of its electricity from the Blue Sky renewable energy project of the northwestern United States.
+In 2005, Turtle Island Foods began to purchase all of its electricity from the Blue Sky renewable energy project.
 All paperboard packaging is recycled.
 In addition, a certain percentage of each year's Tofurky sales is donated to an environmental charity.